Jonagotz/Jonagotz/README.md

 ### Hey, what's up?
 I am Jonathan Gotz

-- 🔭 I am currently studying Computer Science in UFFS and hopefully become a full-stack software engineer
+- 🔭 I am currently studying Computer Science at UFFS and hopefully will become a full-stack developer
-- 🌱 Currently learning C and Ruby and pretending to study HTML, CSS and Javascript
+- 🌱 Currently learning C and Ruby and pretending to study HTML, CSS and Javascript for future projects
-- 📫 In case you want to talk to me, send me an e-mail: jonathansgore@hotmail.com

 ##
 <div align="center">